 Substantial amendments to a patent application before acceptance in Israel

-In Israel there is an arrangement that is relatively unique in the world that allows extensive amendments to the patent application before the patent is granted.
-This great flexibility in the patent registration procedure in Israel gives clear priority to the filing of a patent application in Israel as the first application that determines the law of priority date.
+In Israel there is an arrangement that is relatively unique in the world, which allows extensive amendments to a patent application before the patent is accepted.
+This considerable flexibility in the Israeli patent registration process creates a clear advantage in filing a patent application in Israel as the first application establishing the priority date.

-According to Section 22 of the Patents Law, a patent applicant may request to correct the specification in a patent application that has not yet been accepted for registration, and this is almost without any restriction.
-[1] Thus, in the Tnuva matter, [2] it was clarified that the patent applicant may, without the need to obtain permission, amend the specification (including the claims) at any stage until the application is accepted.
+Under Section 22 of the Patents Law, a patent applicant may request to amend the specification of a patent application that has not yet been accepted for registration, almost without limitation.[1]
+Thus, in the Tnuva case,[2] it was clarified that a patent applicant may, without the need to obtain permission, amend the specification (including the claims) at any stage prior to acceptance of the application.

-A different arrangement exists in the European Patent Office.
-This office does not approve amendments that add matters that were not included in the application as submitted, amendments that expand the scope of protection of a granted patent or amendments that create a defect in the application that did not exist before the amendment.
-Whereas in the United States, the US Patent Office will reject the initial amendments (amendments received at the US Patent Office on or before the date of sending the examination report) under the following conditions: (1) initial amendments that cancel all claims without introducing new or additional claims; (2) amendments Initial applications may be rejected if the initial amendment unlawfully interferes with the preparation of the first examination report for the application.
-In the United States, in order to add substantial new material to a patent application, a continuation-in-part application procedure must be followed, a procedure that allows the right of priority to be preserved for the material in the original application and a new Kadami law for the sake of the new knowledge.
+A different arrangement exists at the European Patent Office.
+The EPO does not allow amendments that add subject matter not included in the application as originally filed, amendments that broaden the scope of protection of a granted patent, or amendments that introduce a defect into the application that did not exist prior to the amendment.
+In the United States, the United States Patent and Trademark Office may refuse preliminary amendments (amendments received by the USPTO at or before the mailing date of the first Office Action) under the following circumstances: (1) preliminary amendments that cancel all claims without presenting new or substitute claims; (2) preliminary amendments that unduly interfere with the preparation of the first Office Action on the application.
+In the United States, in order to add substantive new matter to a patent application, it is necessary to proceed through a Continuation-in-Part procedure, which allows the applicant to preserve the priority date for the material contained in the original application while establishing a new priority date for the newly added subject matter.

-This article will refer to the procedure for making substantial corrections in a patent application before acceptance, as distinguished from corrections in a patent after it has been registered.
-In the article we will review the scope of corrections that can be made in a patent application in Israel, we will explain which corrections are of a substantial nature and we will present the risk of making substantial corrections in a patent application.
+This article addresses the procedure for making substantive amendments to a patent application before acceptance, as distinct from amendments to a patent after it has been granted.
+The article reviews the scope of amendments that may be made to a patent application in Israel, explains what constitutes amendments of a substantive nature, and presents the risks involved in making substantive amendments to a patent application.

-What is the scope of the correction that can be made in a patent application in Israel?
+What is the scope of amendments that may be made to a patent application in Israel?

-Sections 22 and 23 of the Patent Law allow the patent applicant to amend his application before acceptance.
+Sections 22 and 23 of the Patents Law allow a patent applicant to amend the application before it is accepted.

-Section 22 of the law establishes the right of the applicant to amend the details of the application:
+Section 22 of the Law establishes the applicant’s right to amend the specification of the application:

-“The applicant may at any time before the application is accepted, either following a notification according to section 20 or on his own initiative, correct the details in his application.”
+“The applicant may at any time before acceptance of the application, whether following a notice under section 20 or on his own initiative, amend the specification of his application.”

-Section 23 of the law states that the date of the application regarding sections 4, 5 and 9 will be determined according to the nature of the amendments:
+Section 23 of the Law provides that the application date for the purposes of Sections 4, 5 and 9 will be determined according to the nature of the amendments:

-“Amendments of a substantial nature have been introduced in detail, the registrar may determine with regard to sections 4, 5 and 9 –
+“If amendments of a substantive nature were introduced into the specification, the Registrar may determine for the purposes of sections 4, 5 and 9 –

-(1) If it is possible to distinguish between those amendments and the existing detail – that the date of the amendments is the date on which they were submitted to the Authority;
+(1) where the amendments can be distinguished from the existing specification – that the date of the amendments shall be the date on which they were submitted to the Office;

-These sections allow the applicant to introduce into the patent application also new subjects that did not appear in the patent application as submitted and in fact to completely change his application.
-However, section 23 states that if the examiner believes that the amendment introduced to the application is substantial, he must determine that the date of submission of the amendment is the date in relation to which the patentability of the invention will be examined.
+These provisions allow the applicant to introduce into the patent application even subject matter that did not appear in the application as originally filed, and effectively to change the application entirely.
+However, Section 23 provides that if the examiner considers that the amendment introduced into the application is substantive, he must determine that the date of filing of the amendment is the date against which the patentability of the invention will be examined.

-According to this section there are two situations in which a substantial amendment is made to a patent application which leads to a new date: one, a substantial amendment in which it is possible to distinguish between the amendments and the existing detail – in this situation, the priority date that will be set for the amendments is the date on which the amendments were submitted to the Authority, while the date of the rest of the patent application will remain intact The second, a substantial amendment where it is impossible to distinguish between the amendments and the existing detail – in this situation, the priority date that will be set for all patent applications is the date on which the amendments were submitted to the Authority.
-It should be emphasized that a substantial amendment of a claim in which new material has been added will cause the entire claim to receive a new date.
+Under this section, there are two situations in which a substantive amendment to a patent application results in a new date: first, a substantive amendment that can be distinguished from the existing specification – in this case, the priority date assigned to the amendments will be the date on which the amendments were submitted to the Office, while the date of the remainder of the application will remain unchanged.
+Second, a substantive amendment that cannot be distinguished from the existing specification – in this case, the priority date assigned to the entire patent application will be the date on which the amendments were submitted to the Office.
+It should be emphasized that a substantive amendment to a claim in which new matter is added will cause the entire claim to receive a new date.

-What are those “corrections of a substantial nature” referred to in Article 23?
+What are those “amendments of a substantive nature” referred to in Section 23?

-In the working instructions for examining a patent application [3], the concept of “substantial amendment” was defined as an amendment that causes a change in the content of the application as first submitted.
-The amendment will be considered to cause a change in the content of the application as first submitted if the amendments in the content of the application (adding material, change or deletion) add new information to the application that was not explicitly, implicitly or inherent in the application as first submitted.
+In the Patent Office Examination Guidelines,[3] the term “substantive amendment” is defined as an amendment that changes the content of the application as originally filed.
+An amendment will be considered to change the content of the application as originally filed if the amendments to the content of the application (addition of material, modification, or deletion) introduce new information into the application that did not exist explicitly, implicitly, or inherently in the application as originally filed.

-Also, the term “immaterial amendment” was defined as an amendment that does not change the content of the application as it was first submitted.
+Similarly, the term “non-substantive amendment” is defined as an amendment that does not change the content of the application as originally filed.

-In the case of Banyaho Lebanon [4] it was determined that after the amendments, the detail and the claims are substantially wider in scope, compared to the original request.
-Under these circumstances, it was determined that “corrections of a substantial nature” were introduced in the specification of the invention, as defined in Section 23 of the Patent Law.
+In Binyahu Lebanon,[4] it was determined that after the amendments, the specification and claims were substantially broader in scope than the original application.
+Under these circumstances, it was held that “amendments of a substantive nature” had been introduced into the specification of the invention within the meaning of Section 23 of the Patents Law.

 Amendments to claims

-– If the applicant added new material to the description as a reference to the claim, the amended claim and the relevant part of the description will receive the date of submission of the new material according to Section 23 of the Patent Law (according to the examiner’s discretion).
+If the applicant adds new material to the description as support for a claim, the amended claim and the relevant portion of the description will receive the filing date of the new material under Section 23 of the Patents Law (subject to the examiner’s discretion).

-– Adding a proviso to the claim – the examiner will examine whether the mere addition of the proviso may add a technical contribution or new meaning to the claims, compared to the invention defined in the original specification (for example, removing an element that was described or demonstrated in the specification of the application as an essential element for the invention for which a patent is requested, changes the scope of the invention compared to the description of the specification in the original).
+Addition of a limitation to a claim – the examiner will examine whether the addition of the limitation itself introduces a technical contribution or new meaning to the claims compared to the invention defined in the original specification.
+For example, the removal of an element described or demonstrated in the specification as an essential element of the invention for which a patent was sought may change the scope of the invention compared with the original description.

-– Late choice – A late choice of a combination of components (combination) which was not an indication to the professional exposed to the detail on the date of submission of the application to reasonably choose it compared to the other options that fall within the field defined in the detail of the application as submitted, will be considered a choice that adds a technical contribution or new meaning to the application compared to the invention that was described in the details of the original application, then the defendant’s amended scope will not be considered to reasonably derive from the original description of the invention.
+Late selection – a late selection of a combination of components for which there was no indication to a skilled person reading the specification on the filing date to reasonably select that combination over other possibilities falling within the scope defined in the specification as originally filed will be considered as adding a technical contribution or new meaning to the invention described in the original specification.
+In such a case, the amended claimed scope will not be considered to reasonably derive from the original description of the invention.

-– Adding a specific aspect to the details of the request – Adding a specific aspect to the details of the request will be considered a substantial amendment, when if not for the addition of the claim to that specific aspect and/or to the broader aspect, it would have been found to be unfounded.
-For example, in the field of organic chemistry – adding a new compound to the details of the application will be considered a substantial amendment.
+Addition of a specific embodiment to the specification – adding a specific embodiment to the specification will be considered a substantive amendment when, without the addition of a claim to that specific embodiment and/or the broader aspect, the claim would have been found to lack support.
+For example, in the field of organic chemistry, adding a new compound to the specification would be considered a substantive amendment.

-– An auxiliary test for a substantial correction – the examiner must check whether the correction requires an additional search for previous knowledge?
-If the answer is yes – the amendment may be considered a substantial amendment.
+Auxiliary test for identifying a substantive amendment – the examiner should consider whether the amendment requires an additional prior art search.
+If the answer is yes, the amendment may be considered substantive.

-– Adding a way of performing the invention, which was not mentioned in the application in the first place, will be considered a substantial amendment.
+Adding a mode of carrying out the invention that was not originally mentioned in the application will be considered a substantive amendment.

-– In the case where an aspect of the claim is described as originally filed, but not described in detail, the description can be amended to include this aspect as it is described in the claim.
+Where an aspect is described in a claim as originally filed but not described in the specification, the description may be amended to include that aspect as described in the claim.
 However, if the applicant adds additional explanations to the description, the amendment will receive a new date.

-– Overcoming a deficiency regarding the usefulness of the invention by adding new material to the description will be considered a substantial amendment of the application.
+Overcoming a defect regarding the usefulness of the invention by adding new material to the description will be considered a substantive amendment to the application.

-From a technical point of view, in a request to correct the detail that includes substantial corrections that can be distinguished from the existing detail as mentioned in section 23(1) of the law, the applicant must mark the sections in which the substantial corrections were inserted on the date they were submitted to the Authority, according to the provisions of regulation 22(c) of the regulations.
-The marking and date must be done as follows:
+From a technical standpoint, in a request to amend the specification that includes substantive amendments distinguishable from the existing specification under Section 23(1) of the Law, the applicant must mark the passages in which substantive amendments were introduced with the date on which they were filed with the Office, in accordance with Regulation 22(c) of the Regulations.
+The marking and indication of the date should be performed as follows:

-Section 23 of the Patents Law may place an obstacle before an inventor who did not prepare the patent application properly, and is forced to make a substantial correction in the details of the patent application.
-A substantial amendment in the detail of the patent application may result in the date for the examination according to sections 4, 5, and 9 of the law of the entire or part of the patent application being determined according to the date of submission of the amendments.
+Section 23 of the Patents Law may present an obstacle to an inventor who did not properly prepare the patent application and is forced to make a substantive amendment to the specification of the application.
+A substantive amendment to the specification of the patent application may result in the relevant date for examination under Sections 4, 5 and 9 of the Law for the entire application or part thereof being determined according to the date on which the amendments were filed.

-In conclusion, we note that, the difficulties presented above, together with the fact that this is a different arrangement from the other arrangements that exist in the countries of the world, raised the question of whether this unique arrangement is necessary?
-[5] We believe that this arrangement allows the patent applicant great flexibility as part of the examination procedure, flexibility to correct deficiencies in the application as submitted and increases the likelihood of patent registration, on top of that, in a situation of further development of the invention in the examination procedure, the possibility of adding new technical material that was not described in the application is allowed in the original patent without the need to submit a new patent application for these additional developments.
-Also, this arrangement does not harm transparency towards the public regarding the scope of the invention and its dating.
-Beyond that, this arrangement is essentially no different from the existing arrangement in the United States regarding a continuation-in-part request.
+In conclusion, it should be noted that the difficulties described above, together with the fact that this arrangement differs from those existing in other jurisdictions around the world, have raised the question of whether this unique arrangement is necessary.[5]
+In our view, this arrangement provides patent applicants with significant flexibility as part of the examination process, enabling the correction of deficiencies in the application as originally filed and increasing the likelihood that a patent will ultimately be granted.
+In addition, in cases where further development of the invention occurs during the examination process, this arrangement allows the addition of new technical subject matter that was not described in the original patent application without the need to file a new patent application for those additional developments.
+Furthermore, this arrangement does not impair transparency toward the public with respect to the scope of the invention and its dating.
+Moreover, this arrangement is not fundamentally different from the system existing in the United States regarding a Continuation-in-Part application.

 For more detail, see my book: Patent Laws, Perlstein Ginosar Publishing, pp. 637-643 – the book was published in 2023.